-- A discussion with all pupils involved, including discussions regarding why behaviour may not be appropriate or sensible and agree alternative positive behaviours. - Helping pupils to recognise the impact of their choices/behaviour on other pupils and when it is appropriate to apologise for this. - Being removed from the playground for a short period e.g. 5 minutes sitting on a bench/going to the Intervention Room. - Walking around the playground for 5 minutes with a member of staff.
+- A discussion with all pupils involved, including discussions regarding why behaviour may not be appropriate or sensible and agree alternative positive behaviours. - Helping pupils to recognise the impact of their choices/behaviour on other pupils and when it is appropriate to apologise for this. - Being removed from the playground for a short period e.g. 5 minutes sitting on a bench. - Walking around the playground for 5 minutes with a member of staff.